mboyea/mboyea/README.md

 ## 🔭 Current Work

-- LanCouch is a VPN service targeted towards gamers who miss playing games like Diablo II that only support LAN multiplayer.
-It is much easier to connect to a VPN than it is to setup a server for each game you want to play with friends.
-This way, you can imitate old-fashioned LAN parties online with your buddies.
+- **LanCouch** is a VPN service targeted towards gamers who miss playing games like Diablo II that only support LAN multiplayer.
 See the prototype in-progress at [github.com/mboyea/fly-vpn](https://github.com/mboyea/fly-vpn).
-- Lacuna is my master template for making websites for clients on a contractual basis.
-It's designed to be highly extensible, but very simple for clients to use.
-It uses various FOSS to replace the need for a CMS.
+- **Lacuna** is my master template for making websites.
 See the project in-progress at [github.com/mboyea/lacuna](https://github.com/mboyea/lacuna).

 ## 🛠 Tech & Tools